frbor/deoplete-abook/README.md

 ## Configuration

 ```
-# Binary path to your abook, defaults to your $PATH flow
+# Binary path to your abook, defaults to your $PATH abook
 let g:deoplete#sources#abook#abook_bin = 'abook'
 ```